rslangehennig/Online-Botanicals/README.md

-# Online-Botanicals ONB-7 update online botanicals menu
+# Online-Botanicals ONB-7 update online botanicals menu for the demo

 This is an example integrating Online-Botanicals application deployed with IBM UrbanCode Deploy and IBM UrbanCode Velocity for a demonstration in April of 2021